How to get to Maguk Gorge or Barramundi Gorge in Kakadu National

 an unmarked section follows Motor Car Creek downstream to a series

 of lower falls.
-The adventurous may continue along the creek to
+The adventurous may continue along the creek to the

-reached via the Yirrmikmik Walk.
-The walk takes you through woodlands
+The walk takes you through woodlands peppered with termite mounds

-car falls was named in 1946 when the first vehicle to drive into
+and is approximately 7.5 km.
+Motor car falls was named in 1946 when

-the area, reached the creek and could not pass through.
-A bridge
+the first vehicle to drive into the area, reached the creek and could

-has since been built.
+not pass through.
+A bridge has since been built.

 Where Is Moline Rockhole

-Moline Rockhole is a little known, but beautiful, small waterfall
+Moline Rockhole is a little known, but beautiful, small

-Visitor Information Centre that's our advice.
+check Visitor Information Centre that's our advice.

 Where Is Kurundie Falls